Academic Concentrations

 Other Requirements

 • Students must participate in, or develop, in consultation with the Experiential Curriculum Coordinator and the STEM concentration advisor, a STEM or STEM education-themed club.
-Or, students may assist a faculty member in designing and offering a STEM-themed Exploratory course.
+Or, students may assist a faculty member in designing and offering a STEM-themed student experience.

 • Select one STEM themed Intersession course or a summer research/internship position approved by the STEM concentration advisor(s).